How to file ITR in India. Easy guide to file Tax Return in India and various ITR forms

-In accordance with income tax laws and regulations, every Indian citizen is required to pay taxes to the Indian government on their earnings.
+In accordance with income tax laws and regulations, every Indian citizen is required to pay taxes to the Indian government on their income.
 All entities, including individuals, associations, firms, limited liability partnerships, local governments, and Hindu undivided families, are subject to income tax laws for each fiscal year.
-Therefore, it is imperative that you file your income tax return (ITR) each year.
+Therefore, it is important that you file your income tax return (ITR) each year.
 Depending on what works best for you, you can file your income tax return online or offline.

 When it comes to filing income tax returns, people are presented with a number of options.
 The approach you choose will rely on how comfortable you are, how financially secure you are, and how complicated your tax return is.